Delicious Speculoos Treats

 Make the cookie dough:

 - In a medium-sized bowl, add the dry ingredients.
-Mix.
+Mix them together.

 - Now, add in your wet ingredients.
 Fold the dry into the wet to form a cookie dough.
 Be patient as the cookie dough may seem a little dry at first, but the texture will improve.
 Add an extra teaspoon of soy milk if you wish.